quantgirluk/Quant-Girl-Blog/Quant-Project.md

     - [Perforce](https://en.wikipedia.org/wiki/Perforce) (p4)
     - [Git](https://git-scm.com/), [GitHub](https://github.com/)

-- Office - Yes, I know this sounds a little bit outdated but I have to say that Excel, Word, and PowerPoint are still very well regarded within banking.
+- Office - Yes, this sounds a little bit outdated but I have to say that Excel, Word, and PowerPoint are still very well regarded within banking.

+- Financial knowledge.
+Interviews for junior roles usually do not focus so much on your financial knowledge (you will learn on the job 😃) but it is a good idea to learn a bit before going for an interview.
+A book that helped me greatly to get familiar with finance was [Inside the Black Box: A Simple Guide to Quantitative and High Frequency Trading](https://www.amazon.co.uk/Inside-Black-Box-Quantitative-Frequency/dp/1118362411).

 ### ⚾️ Soft Skills